 “What’s happening with the electric utilities in North America and around the world has a lot in common with what happened to the telecommunications companies at the advent of cell phones,” observes Seth Blumsack, an energy expert at Penn State who recently spent a sabbatical at SFI.

 Blumsack is co-organizer of a workshop at SFI this week, with External Professor Jessika Trancik (MIT) and Professor Cristopher Moore, that will parse the complex nature of this transition in the electric power industry.
-The workshop – The Nature of Technological, Social, and Industrial Innovation and Transition in Power Generation and Delivery – brings scientists, historians, technology experts, engineers, and policy experts together to discuss creative ways to manage the ongoing and potentially disruptive transition.
+The March 30-April 1, 2016, workshop – The Nature of Technological, Social, and Industrial Innovation and Transition in Power Generation and Delivery – brings scientists, historians, technology experts, engineers, and policy experts together to discuss creative ways to manage the ongoing and potentially disruptive transition.

 Unlike two previous SFI workshops on the power grid, which focused on engineering power delivery systems, this week's workshop will explore social and regulatory issues and the role of innovation in our shifting electricity landscape.